project-oak/arcsjs-chromium/pkg/demo/explainer/README.md

 This will modify the `state.searchFilter` field when the user updates the textfield, triggering the particle to be re-rendered.
-We can update the `myDecorator` and `filter` function to use this new state field.
+We can update the `myDecorator` and `searchFilter` function to use this new state field.

 ```